mr-martian/hyw-corpus/Bibles/Bible_western/README.md

 When we were finding Bible versions, we manually or automatically scraped Bibles from different sources.
-The best version was from [hyw.bibleOTNT.hycatholic](hyw.bibleOTNT.hycatholic) and this is the version   that that we report on.
+The best version was [hyw.bibleOTNT.hycatholic.txt](hyw.bibleOTNT.hycatholic.txt) and this is the version   that that we report on.

 * The [hyw.bibleOTNT.asdvadzashunch](hyw.bibleOTNT.asdvadzashunch.txt) file was from a [blog](https://asdvadzashunch.blogspot.com/).
 But it had too typos and punctuation issues.